 3. Leica Viva GS16

 The GS16 is built for crews who bounce between wide-open cuts and steel-cluttered city blocks.
-Its RTKplus engine grabs a fix fast, then defends it when satellites fade.
+Its RTKplus engine grabs a fix quickly, then defends it when satellite signals fade.

 SmartLink fills the gap if network RTK cuts out, so you stay productive on remote or congested jobs.
-Each Li-Ion pack runs about eight hours and can be swapped without rebooting.
+Each Li-ion pack runs for about eight hours and can be swapped without requiring a reboot.
 If your team wants to invest in high-quality precision, consider the Leica system.
 The GS16 is very reliable.

 Pros